nicolas-izquierdo/nicolas-izquierdo.github.io/materials/index.md

 ---
-layout: single
+layout: page
 title: "Resources"
 permalink: /resources/
-author_profile: true
 ---

-# Resources

-Welcome!
-This page collects materials I find useful or inspiring for research in political economy, labor politics, and comparative politics.
+This page collects materials I find useful or inspiring for research in comparative political economy and labor politics.
-I will gradually expand it as I come across resources worth sharing.

 ---